 The following resources can help mentoring programs both to design good overall evaluations and to build strategies for ensuring that surveys are successful in measuring youth outcomes accurately.

-- Summer Program Support Tool Kit: Volume 2 (Hartford Foundation) – A great set of tools/resources on evaluation (this set is designed for summer programs, but could be expanded to general mentoring programs).
+- Summer Program Support Tool Kit (Wallace Foundation) – A great set of tools/resources on evaluation (this set is designed for summer programs, but could be expanded to general mentoring programs).

 - Project Evaluation Guide for Nonprofit Programs (Imagine Canada) – An evaluation guide for non-profits that includes details on several steps of the evaluation process (including budgeting).